f5devcentral/f5-agility-labs-xc/docs/class1/lab2.rst

 Task 2.
 Create and Deploy a HTTP Load Balancer on F5 Distributed Cloud CE
 ---------------------------------------------------------------------------

-In the first lab we were connecting to a F5 Distributed Cloud Load Balancer that was deployed in a Regional Edge.
+In the first lab we were connecting to a F5 Distributed Cloud Load Balancer that was deployed in a RE.
 Now we will deploy a Load Balancer on the CE node that was deployed in the AWS VPC (CE location).

 +-----------------------------------------------------------------------------------------------------------------------------------+